-Trump’s White House Tour Visitor ‘Pepe Frog’ – Hillary Clinton Painting [Photos]
+Trump White House Tour: Photo Near Hillary Clinton Painting, Pepe Frog Also Seen

 — // luis (@RunGomez) March 7, 2017

 As reported by Mediaite, if Jack intentionally flashed the “Pepe the Frog” hand symbol, it is a troubling hand signal being associated with racism and hate groups.
-Though the hand signal went largely unnoticed by Mr. Trump when the photo was taken, folks on social media are wondering if there is a link to “Pepe the Sad Frog.”
+Although the hand signal went largely unnoticed by Mr. Trump when the photo was taken, folks on social media are wondering if there is a link to “Pepe the Sad Frog.”

-Meanwhile, the White House tour got plenty of buzz on Tuesday, more than 20 years after former President Bill Clinton and first lady Hillary opened the White House for tours in January 1993, the day after they moved in.
+Meanwhile, the White House tour got plenty of buzz on Tuesday, more than 20 years after former President Bill Clinton and First Lady Hillary opened the White House for tours in January of 1993 — the day after they moved in.

 You never know what surprises may await you on a @WhiteHouse tour! pic.twitter.com/VNLpoXRZs4